Table of Contents

 Help From Experts

 From this table, you can see that the Surgent CPA Review course scores 5 points.
-In contrast, Becker CPA Review scores 4.5 points.
-Therefore, in our estimation, Surgent beats out Becker.
-Surgent’s course has better technology, like ReadySCORE, better materials, and better discounts.
-So, even though it isn't as expensive as Becker, you’re getting something that justifies the price, while still helping you pass on the first try.
+In contrast, Becker CPA Review scores 6 points.
+Therefore, in our estimation, Becker beats out Surgent.
+Becker’s course has better technology, better materials, and better personal support.

-Furthermore, Surgent has made impressive strides since entering the CPA review course scene rather recently.
+That being said, Surgent has made impressive strides since entering the CPA review course scene rather recently.
 Their technology is unique, and their commitment to innovation is encouraging.
-So, we believe this course has a lot of potential that move prove very effective in the future.
+So, we believe this course has a lot of potential that may prove very effective in the future.